SiMuR-UO/uniovi-simur-wearablepermed-wiki/section3/s31_repository_management.md

 In this section we explain how start any project, code, fix and debug.
 We follow the pattern mono-repository to implement all repos.
 Actually we manage these respositories:

-- **Utils Repository**: this repository implemente all steps used in the pretrain steps.
+- **Utils Repository**: this repository implements all steps used in the pretrain steps.
 - **Pipeline Repository**: This repository automates the execution of all utils steps implemented in the **Utils Repository**.
 - **Machine Learning Repository**: This repository is used to train the machines learning models using the datasets created with the **Pipeline Repository**.
 - **Machine Learning Pipeline Repository**: This repository is used to test and calculate the metrics from the models created with the **Machine Learning Repository**.